Detection of the number of principal components by extended AIC-type method: Infinite p

 where $\ell^1(k')=(p-k')\log \bar{d}_{k'}-\sum_{i=k'+1}^p\log d_i-(p-k'-1)(p-k'+2)/n$, $\bar{d}_{k'}=\sum_{i=k'+1}^pd_i/(p-k')$.

-Note that, (\ref{eq:aic1}) is essentially equivalent to the AIC (i.e., $\gamma=1$).
-In the following Remark \ref{eq:remark3}, we will show that, at low SNR, the BFC defined in (\ref{eq:aic1}) tends to underestimate the number of signals $k$.
+Note that, the BCF defined in (\ref{eq:aic1}) is essentially equivalent to the AIC and is referred as the AIC in \cite{Bai:Choi:Fujikoshi:2018}.
+In the next subsection, we will show that, at low SNR, the BCF defined in (\ref{eq:aic1}) tends to underestimate the number of signals $k$, especially in the case $c\rightarrow1-$ (see also Section \ref{section:experiments}).